nikolapavurdzhiev/recruitment-salary-calculator/tech-docs.md

 # Tech Stack Documentation & Best Practices

 ## Overview
-This document contains research findings and best practices for the current tech stack used in the Recruitica Salary Calculator project.
+This document contains research findings and best practices for the current tech stack used in the Recruitment Salary Calculator project.

 ## Tech Stack Components